Robert Monroe

-Assisted by specialists in psychology, medicine, biochemistry, psychiatry, electrical engineering, physics, and education, Monroe developed Hemi-Sync, a patented audio technology that is claimed to facilitate enhanced performance.
+Monroe developed Hemi-Sync which he claimed could facilitate enhanced brain performance.

-He is also notable as one of the founders of the Jefferson Cable Corporation, the first cable company to cover central Virginia.
+He was one of the founders of the Jefferson Cable Corporation, the first cable company to cover central Virginia.

 Biography

-Robert Allan Monroe was born, severely underweight at just two pounds, in 1915 in Indiana.
-He grew up in Lexington, Kentucky, and Columbus, Ohio; his mother, Georgia Helen Jordan Monroe, was a non-practicing medical doctor and cellist and piano player.
-His father, Robert Emmett Monroe, was a college professor of Romance Languages who led summer tours to Europe.
-Monroe had two older sisters, Dorothy and Peggy, and a younger brother, Emmett, who became a medical doctor.
+Robert Allan Monroe was born in 1915 in Indiana and grew up in Lexington, Kentucky, and Columbus, Ohio.
+His mother was a non-practicing medical doctor, cellist, and piano player.
+His father was a professor of Romance Languages who led summer tours to Europe.

 According to his third book Ultimate Journey, he dropped out of Ohio State University in his sophomore year due to a hospital stay for a facial burn that caused him to fall behind in his studies.
-During almost a year away from college, a desire to find work led him to become a hobo who rode freight trains.
-He returned to Ohio State to graduate after having studied pre-med, English, engineering, and journalism.
+During almost a year away from college, he tried to find work.
+He returned to Ohio State to graduate after having studied pre-med, English, engineering and journalism.

-He had an early fascination with flying and music and had great mechanical aptitude.
-He displayed some ability to read music by age four without having studied the subject, perhaps by listening to his mother and sisters playing piano.

 He married Jeanette, a graduate student and daughter of a lawyer, in 1937, and divorced her in 1938 or 1939.
 He married Mary Ashworth, a divorcee with a daughter Maria, in 1950 or 1951.
 They had Bob's only biological child together, daughter Laurie.
 They divorced in 1968.
 He then married Nancy Penn Honeycutt, a divorcee with four children.
 They remained married until her death from breast cancer on August 15, 1992.

 Monroe developed ulcers in young adulthood and so was classified 4F (unfit for service) during World War II.
 He spent the war years working for a manufacturing company that designed a flight-simulator prototype.
 He wrote for an aviation column in Argosy magazine and was given a job with the National Aeronautic Association (NAA), for whom he produced a weekly radio show called "Scramble!", the primary purpose of which was to interest youth in aviation.

-In 1953 Mr. Monroe formed RAM Enterprises, a corporation that produced network radio programs, as many as 28 programs monthly, principally in dramatic and popular quiz shows.
+In 1953, Monroe formed RAM Enterprises, a corporation that produced network radio programs, as many as 28 programs monthly, principally in dramatic and popular quiz shows.

-In 1956 the firm created a Research and Development division to study the effects of various sound patterns on human consciousness, including the sleep state.
+In 1956, the firm created a Research and Development division to study the effects of various sound patterns on human consciousness, including the sleep state.
 Monroe was especially attracted to the concept of sleep-learning.
 This was a natural direction to take, applying to this new area the audio production methods used in the firm's commercial activity.
 The purpose was to find more constructive uses for such knowledge than was ordinarily available, and the results of this research have become internationally known.